 The flowUtils package supports reading of Gating-ML version 1.5, and both, reading and writing of Gating-ML 2.0.
-Gating-ML 2.0 is currently (December 2013) the latest version of Gating-ML.
+Gating-ML 2.0 is the latest version of Gating-ML as of October 2014.

 Keywords: Flow cytometry, gating, XML, data standard